-Taquitos are rolled tacos that contain a cheese, meat or vegetable filling inside a small corn tortilla.
+Taquitos are rolled tacos that contain cheese, meat, or vegetable filling inside a small corn tortilla.
 The rolled tortilla is then fried until it’s crispy.
-Corn tortillas are typically made solely of corn masa flour and are therefore gluten free.
+Corn tortillas are typically made solely of corn masa flour and are therefore gluten-free.

 Changes in Gluten-Free Labeling

 I first discovered Delimex taquitos at Costco, and noticed that it displayed “gluten-free” prominently on the front of its packaging as pictured below.